 The new-edge tools have taken over the IT space like a storm.
 Many tools bring revolutionary changes and one of them is SQL.
 SQL Server data tools include a Schema Compare utility which is used to develop and compare different databases.
-There are many scenarios where an SQL software programmer or database administrator needs to compare two databases.
+For a software development company, there are many scenarios where an SQL programmer or database administrator needs to compare two databases.
 There are many tools available for the comparison of schema & data of the production database.

 But, if we have SQL Server Data Tools (SSDT), we don’t need any other additional tool.
 It is like a one-stop-shop to compare and synchronize databases.
 So, in this blog, we will learn everything about SQL server data tools from installation usage to comparison and other essential aspects.
 Let’s begin with the installation process.

 SSDT can be installed as part of Visual Studio Installation.
 Visual Studio Community Edition also supports this and facilitates developers who are working on database development.

 3. Compare Schemas between Two SQL Databases

 Following are steps of the comparison process of two SQL databases:

 - From Visual Studio, Open Tools 🡪 SQL Server 🡪 New Schema Comparison.
 It will open a screen for Schema Comparison.